awsdocs/application-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ### Amazon Managed Streaming for Apache Kafka \(MSK\) broker storage<a name="permissions-for-msk-broker-storage"></a>

-The following permissions policy grants access to all Amazon MSK and CloudWatch API actions that are required\.
+The following identity\-based policy grants permissions to all Amazon MSK and CloudWatch API actions that are required\.

 ```
 {